Entire home

 Ludlow

 Located in Ludlow, this holiday home is in a rural area.
-Shropshire Hills and Clunton Coppice reflect the area's natural beauty and area attractions include Ludlow Food Centre and Shropshire Hills Discovery Centre.
+Whitcliffe Common Nature Reserve and Shropshire Hills reflect the area's natural beauty and area attractions include Ludlow Food Centre and Shropshire Hills Discovery Centre.
 Clee Hills and The Spaceguard Centre are also worth visiting.
 Practise your golf swing on a nearby course, or enjoy other activities in the great outdoors, such as cycling in the area.

 Downton-on-the-Rock, Ludlow